Skip to main content

 This group is co-led by Professors Alex Tonks and Richard Darley.

-Together with our clinical colleague (Dr Steve Knapper) we form a team of experienced scientists and clinicians with a track record centred on integrating fundamental research on haematopoietic development and leukaemia with translational and preclinical studies aimed at drug targeting of molecular abnormalities.
+Together with our clinical colleagues we form a team of experienced scientists and clinicians with a track record centred on integrating fundamental research on haematopoietic development and leukaemia with translational and preclinical studies aimed at drug targeting of molecular abnormalities.

-Current targets under investigation are NOX oxidases, carbohydrate metabolism (PFKFB3), hnRNP, CD200 and the S100 family of calcium binding proteins and novel factors regulating β-catenin translocation.
+Current targets under investigation are RUNX proteins, NFIC family of proteins, NOX oxidases, carbohydrate metabolism, the S100 family of calcium binding proteins and novel factors regulating β-catenin activity.

-The AML microenvironment group is part of the Cardiff Experimental Cancer Medicine Centre (ECMC) and is co-led by Dr Joanna Zabkiewicz and Dr Caroline Alvares.
-Our principal focus is the pre-clinical development of novel therapeutics that are active against primary leukaemia cells which have been demographically, cytogenetically and molecularly characterised with clinical outcome data.
+The ‘microenvironment’ group is co-led by Dr Joanna Zabkiewicz and Dr Caroline Alvares.
+Our principal focus is the pre-clinical and translational development of novel therapeutics that are active against primary patient leukaemia cells as part of Cardiff ECMC early phase pipeline.

-Current research in the group has identified a key role for the bone marrow microenvironment in drug resistance and relapse in AML.
-Bone marrow support cells called mesenchymal stem cells (MSCs) help to provide structure for haematopoietic stem cells to grow and our research is investigating how abnormalities in a patient’s microenvironment may make some patients resistant to therapy, unable to support normal donor stem cell growth and suppress anti-leukaemic immune cells.
+Current research in the group has identified a key role for the bone marrow microenvironment in drug resistance and relapse of AML.
+Bone marrow support cells called mesenchymal stem cells (MSCs) help to provide structure and a protective environment for haematopoietic stem cells to grow.

-We have recently developed several co-culture models of the bone marrow microenvironment in which we can study cell-to-cell behaviours such as adhesion, cell growth, immunosuppression and response to therapy.
-Through these models the group aims to stratify subgroups of patients that may benefit from targeted therapies and to characterize co-operative signalling events underpinning drug resistance, critical for designing therationale for novel microenvironment-based therapy combinations in the clinic.
+Through these models the group aims to stratify subgroups of patients that may benefit from targeted therapies and to characterize co-operative signalling events underpinning drug resistance, critical for designing the rationale for novel microenvironment-based therapy combinations in the clinic.

 Clinical Development Group

-In addition to working closely with the above groups, Dr Steven Knapper leads the Clinical Development Group which aims to develop novel target therapeutic agents in AML (and other myeloid malignancies) through to early phase clinical studies.
+Professor Knapper is a clinical academic haematologist based at the University Hospital of Wales where he leads the haematological cancer multi-disciplinary team, specialising in treatment of AML and myeloproliferative neoplasms.
+In addition to working closely with the pre-clinical group, he leads the Clinical Development Group which aims to develop novel target therapeutic agents in AML (and other myeloid malignancies) through to early phase clinical studies.

 AML Therapy Resistance Group

-The AML Therapy Resistance group is led by Dr Martin Ruthardt.
-For patients suffering from AML, improvements in the disease outcome can be attributed in the last 3 decades mostly to either improved supportive treatments or life-threatening stem cell transplantation (SCT).
+The AML Therapy Resistance group is led Dr Martin Ruthardt.
+For patients suffering from AML improvements in the disease outcome in the last three decades can be attributed mostly to either improved supportive treatments or life-threatening stem cell transplantation (SCT).

-As a consequence even good risk AML patients can be definitively cured only in approx. 60% of cases, whereas adverse risk AML patients have a much lower chance of survival.
-For elder patients (> 65y), the great majority of leukemia patients, the prognosis is even poorer.
+As a consequence, even good risk AML patients can be definitively cured only in approximately 60% of cases, whereas adverse risk AML patients have a much lower chance of survival.
+For elder patients (> 65y), the great majority of leukaemia patients, the prognosis is even poorer.
 Therefore, therapy resistance is the major clinical challenge for patients with AML.

 The Ruthardt group is working on three major causes of resistance:

-1. Failure of targeting the leukemia maintaining/initiating stem cell (LIC) without final eradication of the source of tumour cells.
+1. Failure of targeting the leukaemia maintaining/initiating stem cell (LIC) without final eradication of the source of tumour cells.

 3. Aberrant epigenetics (DNA methylation and demethylation) as a cause for increased DNA damaging signals and induction of 2º mutations.